LukeStampfli/EmbeddedFPSExample/docs-src/guide/player-movement-interpolation-and-client-side-prediction.md

 - Add The ClientPlayer and the PlayerLogic script to the Player gameobject.
 - Create a Sphere as a child of the Player(this will be our visual representation)

-Now lets start by writing the PlayerLogic which is a shared script between the client and the server.
+Now let's start by writing the PlayerLogic which is a shared script between the client and the server.
 We will use the player logic script to calculate the next position of the player based on an input.

 first of all add some variables
 ```csharp